Ion: Natural occurrences

 Ions are ubiquitous in nature and are responsible for diverse phenomena from the luminescence of the Sun to the existence of the Earth's ionosphere.
 Atoms in their ionic state may have a different color from neutral atoms, and thus light absorption by metal ions gives the color of gemstones.
-In both inorganic and organic chemistry (including biochemistry), the interaction of water and ions is often relevant for understanding properties of systems; an example of their importance is in the breakdown of adenosine triphosphate (ATP), which provides the energy for many reactions in biological systems.
+In both inorganic and organic chemistry (including biochemistry), the interaction of water and ions is often relevant for understanding properties of systems.

 Related technology

 Ions can be non-chemically prepared using various ion sources, usually involving high voltage or temperature.
 These are used in a multitude of devices such as mass spectrometers, optical emission spectrometers, particle accelerators, ion implanters, and ion engines.

 As reactive charged particles, they are also used in air purification by disrupting microbes, and in household items such as smoke detectors.

 As signalling and metabolism in organisms are controlled by a precise ionic gradient across membranes, the disruption of this gradient contributes to cell death.
 This is a common mechanism exploited by natural and artificial biocides, including the ion channels gramicidin and amphotericin (a fungicide).

 Inorganic dissolved ions are a component of total dissolved solids, a widely known indicator of water quality.